alexandergerber/courses-tsa/chapter3.md

 ---

-## Choose a Model for the Construction Supply data
+## Choose a Model for the Construction Supply Data

 ```yaml
 type: NormalExercise